Patients say keto helps with their mental illness. Science is racing to understand why

 Can it be done?

-Indeed any kind of diet can be hard to stick to– and one that involves largely giving up common comfort foods like bread and sweets, while rigidly counting grams of fat – is even more challenging.
+Indeed any kind of diet can be hard to stick to– and one that involves largely giving up common comfort foods like bread and sweets – may be even more challenging.

 About a quarter of those in Campbell's study withdrew, which he notes is similar to other pilot trials with the ketogenic diet.